2023 Indian wrestlers' protest: Criticism

 P. T. Usha, retired Indian athlete and head of the Indian Olympic Association, criticized the protests, called them "amounted to indiscipline" and were "tarnishing image of India".
 She later visited the site of protest assuring her support.

 Rajput Mahasabha in Uttar Pradesh's Muzaffarnagar and Lucknow extended their support to Bhushan, calling the protests were being held 'to insult a Kshatriya'.

 International

 United World Wrestling

 International wrestling body United World Wrestling condemned the treatment of wrestlers by the Delhi police.
 It expressed disappointment over poor investigations by the relevant authorities.
 They provided a 45-day deadline for elections for a new WFI administration and a failure to do so may lead to the suspension of WFI by UWW, thereby forcing the athletes to compete under a neutral flag like Russia and Belarus.
-After continued delays in conducting the election, UWW suspended WFI on August 24, meaning that Indian wrestlers would have to use a neutral flag in the 2023 World Wrestling Championships.
+After continued delays in conducting the election, UWW suspended WFI on August 24, which resulted in Indian wrestlers using a neutral flag in the 2023 World Wrestling Championships.